If you own your home or are thinking about buying one, are you prepared for the repair costs if something goes wrong?

-The result you get will be the amount Clark recommends depositing in your home fix-it fund each month when you pay your mortgage.
+The result you get will be the amount Clark recommends depositing in your home fix-it fund each month.

 You should keep this money in a separate high-interest savings account to be used only for home upkeep and repairs.

-In case you’re still not convinced you need a home fix-it fund, we checked in with HomeAdvisor to get some estimates on the costs of some common home repairs.
+In case you’re still not convinced you need a home fix-it fund, we checked in with HomeAdvisor to get some estimates for the costs of some common home repairs.
 You’ll likely encounter one or more of these if you stay in your house long enough:

 - Repair a roof: $1,038